-The derivative function is only valid if input $\underline{-v}\underline{V}$ ar1 is independent of the variables the function call is differentiated with respect to (i.e. that the derivative of input $\underline{-v}\underline{V}$ ar1 is "zero").
-The derivative of input $\underline{-v}\underline{V}$ ar1 is excluded from the argument list of the derivative-function.
+The derivative function is only valid if input\var1 is independent of the variables the function call is differentiated with respect to (i.e. that the derivative of input\var1 is "zero").
+The derivative of input\var1 is excluded from the argument list of the derivative-function.

 [Assume that function f takes a matrix and a scalar.
-Since the matrix argument is usually a parameter expression it is then useful to define the function as follows (the additional derivative f general_der is optional and can be used when the derivative of the matrix is non-zero).
+Since the matrix argument is usually a parameter expression it is then useful to define the function as follows (the additional derivative f general\der is optional and can be used when the derivative of the matrix is non-zero).

 '''

 function f "Simple table lookup"

 input Real x;

 input Real y[:, 2];

 output Real z;

-annotation(derivative(zeroDerivative=y) = f_der,
+annotation(derivative(zeroDerivative=y) = f der,

 derivative=f_general_der);

 algorithm

 end f;

-function f_der "Derivative of simple table lookup"
+function f der "Derivative of simple table lookup"

 input Real x;

 input Real y[:, 2];

-input Real x_der;
+input Real x der;

 output Real z_der;

 algorithm

-end f_der;
+end f der;

 function f_general_der "Derivative of table lookup taking into account varying tables"

 input Real x;

 input Real y[:, 2];

-input Real x der;
+input Real x_der;

 input Real y_der[:, 2];

 output Real z_der;

 algorithm

 end f_general_der;

-1
+• noDerivative(input_var2 = f(input_var1, ...) )

 '''

-• noDerivative(input_var2 = f(input_var1, ...))=inputVar1

-The derivative function is only valid if the input argument input_var2 is computed as f(input_var1, ...).
-The derivative of input_var2 is excluded from the argument list of the derivative function.
-The derivative of inputVar1 is excluded from the argument list of the derivative-function.
-This relies on assumptions on the arguments to the function; and the function should document these assumptions (it is not always straightforward to verify them).
-In many cases even the undifferentiated function will only behave correctly under these assumptions.
+The derivative function is only valid if the input argument input\var2 is computed as f(input\var1, ...).
+The derivative of input\var2 is excluded from the argument list of the derivative-function.